The University of Calgary is offering Pathways to Medicine program for the academic year 2018-2019.

 - Application Deadline: March 1, 2019

-- Course Level: Scholarships are available to study an undergraduate degree program.
+- Course Level: The studentships are available to study an undergraduate degree program.

-- Study Subject: Scholarship is awarded to study any of the subjects offered by the university.
+- Study Subject: award is awarded to study any of the subjects offered by the university.

 Tuition and fees: $5,000/year (for four years)